Evolutionary dynamics of any multiplayer game on regular graphs: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the National Research, Development and Innovation Office (NKFIH) under Grant No. K142948 and by the Slovenian Research and Innovation Agency (Javna agencija za znanstvenoraziskovalno in inovacijsko dejavnost Republike Slovenije) (Grant Nos.
-P1-0403, N1-0232, and P5-0027).
+M.P. was supported by the Slovenian Research and Innovation Agency (Javna agencija za znanstvenoraziskovalno in inovacijsko dejavnost Republike Slovenije) (Grant Nos.
+P1-0403 and N1-0232).
+A.S. was supported by the National Research, Development and Innovation Office (NKFIH) under Grant No. K142948.